Mdasiftalukdar/Mdasiftalukdar/README.md

 ## I'm an AI enthusiast and a Computer Engineer.

-- ✨ I'm a graduate of Bracu University Bangladesh.
+- ✨ I'm a graduate of Bracu University Bangladesh from Department of Computer Science and engineering.
 - 🔭 I'm currently independently researching Machine Learning and Deep neural network projects.
 - 🌱 I have enthusiasm Problems solving tasks.
 I like maths and logic-based studies.
 - 🐍 My research interests include Blockchain, machine learning, deep learning, computer vision.